A proven track record

 The best leadership programme I’ve ever attended and will ever attend.

 Leadership for Change Programme

-The Staff College, formally known as the Virtual Staff College (VSC), the Leadership Centre, Public Health England, NHS Leadership Academy and the National Skills Academy for Social Care are collaborating on a single national programme, which brings together leaders from Children’s Services, Adult Social Care, Public Heath the NHS and the Third Sector..
+The Staff College the Leadership Centre, Public Health England, NHS Leadership Academy and the National Skills Academy for Social Care collaborated on a single national programme, which brought together leaders from Children’s Services, Adult Social Care, Public Heath, the NHS and the Third Sector.

-Three cohorts of the Leadership for Change Programme have taken place since 2014 and below are some comments from participants on the Programme:
+During 2014/16 there were three cohorts of the Leadership for Change Programme and below are some comments from participants on the Programme: